botworld-wiki/beatburger.github.io/pages/codex.md

 layout: breadcrumbs
 permalink: /codex
 title: Codex
 description: The brand new Codex missions will get you new Outfits!
-Discover everything we arleady know about it to help you complete them!
+Discover everything we already know about it to help you complete them!
 breadcrumbs:
   "Botworld": "/#botworld"
   "Exploring": "/exploring"